 Get travel insurance

-Never travel without a travel insurance policy, especially during these days!
+Never travel without a travel insurance policy, especially these days!
 Travel insurance can save your life.
 My recommendations are World Nomads and Insured Nomads.
 Both companies cover COVID-19 related incidents, which is crucial these days.

 More resources

 Just click on the “Plan your trip” tab at the top of this page, and you will find more resources like getting Mexican insurance for your foreign car, buying travel accessories, and learning Spanish.
-And, of course, don’t forget to check back often to read about more tips on Mexico travel.
+And, of course, don’t forget to check back often to read more tips on Mexico travel.

 close